freeradical13/freeradical13.github.io/index.md

 [Chemotaxis][] occurs when bacteria move based on a chemical stimulus.

-Bacteria asexually reproduce through [binary fission][] where the child cell has the same genes plus any mutations.
-Binary fission is similar to mitosis although there's no mitotic spindle.
+Bacteria asexually reproduce through [binary fission][] (similar to mitosis although there's no mitotic spindle).
 Binary fission may be initiated when DNA begins to replicate at an origin of replication.

 One bacterium may transfer some genes to another bacterium through various types of horizontal gene transfer: